alimousazy/Proxy/README.md

 # Proxy
-Proxy server which used to proxy request http request to another server.
+Proxy server which used to http forward  request to another server based on configration.

 # Usage:
 npm install -g babel